appbaseio/dejavu/README.md

 ``master`` branch is more suitable for installing dejavu locally.
 The Elasticsearch site plugin for dejavu uses ``master`` branch.

 ``chrome-extension`` branch is where we make chrome app related changes.
+The main difference in the chrome app is the lack of support for the localStorage API (It has it's own [chrome.storage](https://developer.chrome.com/extensions/storage) API, which is asynchronous in nature).

 #### Local Installation